Stars pypi

 • Two SQL backends for managing metadata: SQLite & Postgres

-• Scalable: registries support 100s of millions of entries
+• Scalable: metadata registries support 100s of millions of entries, storage is as scalable as S3

 • Auditable: data & metadata records are hashed, timestamped, and attributed to users (full audit log to come)